Dazurashi/hundred-days-of-code/README.md

 ## Day 16
 ### Coffee Machine OOP
 The classes were not written by me.
 The point of this practise was to get familiar with pre-made classes (which I was already familiar with) and repeat similar functionality as on Day 15.

+## Day 17
+### Quiz Game
+Well, it's a quiz game.
+User is asked true/false questions and they try to score as high as possible.